python/cpython/Doc/howto/unicode.rst

 Unicode data is usually converted to a particular encoding before it gets written to disk or sent over a socket.
 It's possible to do all the work
-yourself: open a file, read an 8-bit bytes object from it, and convert the string with ``bytes.decode(encoding)``.
+yourself: open a file, read an 8-bit bytes object from it, and convert the bytes with ``bytes.decode(encoding)``.
 However, the manual approach is not recommended.

 One problem is the multi-byte nature of encodings; one Unicode character can be